Act of 18 June 1965 no. 4

 The King may issue transitional rules and regulations otherwise for the implementation and completion of the provisions of this Act.

-Personal data, including personal data as mentioned in Articles 9 and 10 of the General Data Protection Regulation, can be disclosed from the Norwegian Public Roads Administration's motor vehicle register and driver's license register to the police without hindrance of confidentiality when necessary for police purposes or quality control of information in the police's registers.
-Personal data, including personal data as mentioned in Article 9 of the General Data Protection Regulation, can be disclosed from the image and signature register to the police without hindrance of the duty of confidentiality when it is necessary for
+Personal data, including personal data as mentioned in Articles 9 and 10 of the General Data Protection Regulation (GDPR), can be disclosed from the Norwegian Public Roads Administration's motor vehicle register and driving licence register to the police without hindrance of confidentiality when necessary for police purposes or quality control of information in the police's registers.
+Personal data, including personal data as mentioned in Article 9 of the General Data Protection Regulation (GDPR), can be disclosed from the image and signature register to the police without hindrance of the duty of confidentiality when it is necessary for

 • to find a missing person